oVirt/imgbased/README.md

     # Add a new layer on the latest base or latest layer of the latest base
     imgbase layer --add

+    # And with more infos
+    imgbase --debug layer --add

     # Add a new base
     imgbase base --add $IMGFILE

+There is also a dry-modey (`imgbase --dry ...`) which just outputs the commands to run.

 High-Level Things